section-engineering-education/engineering-education/articles/nodejs-date-and-time-objects-with-moment/index.md

 The above moments will have the same UTC time because they were created in the same time zones (default time zone).
 This moment creates a `moment.utc('2020-08-10 10:50)` as a UTC object and then changes its time to specified (default) time zone

-### Moment.js
+### Moment.js Language Support
 Moment.js offers [international language support](https://momentjs.com/docs/#/i18n/loading-into-nodejs/)
-When it comes to [multiple languages support](https://momentjscom.readthedocs.io/en/latest/moment/06-i18n/00-intro/) on date objects, moment is great.
+When it comes to [multiple languages support](https://momentjscom.readthedocs.io/en/latest/moment/06-i18n/00-intro/) on date objects, Moment.js is great.

 By default, `moment.locale` uses the [English language](https://momentjscom.readthedocs.io/en/latest/moment-timezone/01-using-timezones/05-default-timezone/) (United States) strings to return a moment objects with [i18n](https://momentjs.com/docs/#/i18n/).